Lincoln Heritage Funeral Advantage Review – Worst Insurance EVER

 When you buy a policy from Lincoln Heritage, you are not paying the funeral home directly.
 You are buying a life insurance contract that pays a death benefit to your chosen beneficiary, who then pays the funeral expenses after your death.

 Final expense life insurance gives your family flexibility.
 Funeral insurance tied to a specific home does not.
-That flexibility is what protects families from being overcharged or locked into one funeral provider.
+That flexibility protects families from being overcharged or locked into a single funeral provider.

 RED FLAGS TO WATCH FOR WHEN SHOPPING FOR FINAL EXPENSE INSURANCE